 - Dedicated Web Hosting Service– This is a very advanced hosting service that gives the customer the full access to the server with full Linux administration permissions.
 It is important to note that dedicated web hosting is self-managed and you require the know-how to administer and manage a server or hosting environment.

 - Managed Web Hosting Service– This is a hosting service that the user gets a web server, but he does not have access to the root Linux administration.
-With managed hosting, you can update or configure your site through the FTP client
+With managed hosting, you can update or configure your site through the FTP client.
+Namecheap, for example, offers managed hosting for WordPress on a fully-containerized cloud platform, which means no server failures and no negative effects from other high-volume sites on your server.

 - WordPress Hosting Service– This hosting service is growing in popularity since WordPress is the leading content management system powering millions of websites.
 This is a specific WordPress hosting service that is ideal for customers who want to run WordPress sites efficiently.